Cat predation on wildlife: Cat attack outcomes

-Cat owner attitudes
+Cat owner perspective

-According to a study published by People and Nature in 2018, predation by pet cats is an environmental issue that cannot be resolved until cat owners accept that the problem exists and individually take responsibility for addressing it.
-Surveys of cat owners find they often view the depredation of wildlife as a normal thing that cats do, and rarely feel an individual obligation to prevent it.
+A 2018 study published in People and Nature highlighted that resolving the environmental impact of cat predation requires greater awareness and responsibility from cat owners.
+Surveys of cat owners find they often view the depredation of wildlife as a normal thing that cats do, and rarely feel a strong personal obligation to mitigate it.
 They may experience some level of cognitive dissonance toward the subject, because when surveyed they're more likely than the general public to believe that cat predation isn't harmful to wildlife, despite the likelihood they have witnessed acts of predation firsthand, and in many cases have been receiving "gifts" of animal carcasses from their cats.
-Those that express concern also often express a belief that, despite owning the animal, they have no control over what it does, or believe that they can't manage its behavior without compromising the cat's welfare in some way.
-A few cat owners even take pride in the animals their cats return home, believing it represents the cat's authenticity or skill.
+Others express concern but believe they cannot manage their cat's behavior without compromising its welfare.
+Some cat owners take pride in the animals their cats return home, believing it represents the cat's authenticity or skill.

+Popular press depictions

+According to a 2021 study of English-language media coverage since 1990, journalists who cover stories involving outdoor cats rarely include the views of researchers and conservationists, oversimplify the issues, and often only present the unbalanced views of cat advocacy groups, contributing to public misunderstanding of the science, including the public not understanding that outdoor cats present environmental problems.

 Human interaction

-The relationship between cats and humans began as a commensal relationship due to their predation on rodents, dating back to 7500 BC.in connection to the inception of commensal rodents near Neolithic sedentary communities.
+The relationship between cats and humans began as a commensal relationship due to their predation on rodents, dating back to 7500 B.C. in connection to the inception of commensal rodents near Neolithic sedentary communities.
 There is some debate regarding exactly how early domestication began, but there is enough evidence (DNA and Art) to conclude that humans started domesticating cats in Ancient Egypt.
 Ancient Egyptians found cats to be beneficial for pest reduction.
 Human influence on cat evolution can be seen morphologically after the domestication of the cat and the increase of global trade routes, as cats were recruited for rodent control.

 Unlike other wild predators, cats are given different forms of aid from humans such as food, shelter, and medical treatment.
 Aid given by humans present cats with a survival advantage which would not be seen otherwise in the wild, leading to high populations As opportunistic hunters, cats are extremely adaptive to their environments, even if they are a house cat living in a home.

-Disease Carriers
+Spreading diseases

-A secondary effect of cat predation on wildlife is the ability to transmit a range of diseases to animals.
-Cats can spread diseases to animals they interact with and to marine animals.
-This includes transmission of diseases to humans.
-In recent years tick populations have increased in size and geographic distribution due to climate change, habitat fragmentation, and host availability.
-In North America, cats are common tick hosts.
-Diseases capable of being transmitted through ticks include Theileria Orientalis, and R. rickettsii, hemorrhagic fever.
-Some of the diseases that can be transmitted from cats to humans include Toxoplasmosis, Hookworms (Uncinaria stenocephala, Ancyclostoma tubaeforme, A. brazilense and A. ceylanicum), Cat-scratch disease (bartonellosis), Rickettsia disease (Rickettesia typhi), Tularemia (Francisella tularensis), and Plague (Yersinia pestis).
+A secondary effect of cat predation on wildlife is the ability to transmit a range of diseases mediated by or acquired from prey to other animals.
+Whether through interaction or indirectly, cats can spread diseases to prey and non-prey animals, including marine animals and humans.
+Some of the diseases that can be transmitted from cats to humans include Toxoplasmosis, Hookworms (Uncinaria stenocephala, Ancylostoma tubaeforme, Ancylostoma braziliense and Ancylostoma ceylanicum), Cat-scratch disease (bartonellosis), Rickettsia disease (Rickettesia typhi), Tularemia (Francisella tularensis), and Plague (Yersinia pestis).